 First of all, please note that I’m not a medical professional and therefore can’t recommend something that’ll be right for you.

 My sudden wave of relief seems to have to do with a particular herbal supplement that I’ve been taking.
-I actually mentioned it in one of last week’s notes.
+I actually mentioned it in one of last week’s posts.

 The supplement supports adrenal renewal and stress reduction.
 Though there seems to be a lot of well-reviewed products on the market, this is the brand that I have been trying and it seems to be working wonders on my usually-frayed, frazzled nerves.
 Apparently, your adrenal hormones play a vital role in how free you feel in your body.
 I’ll attest to that.